FreeTodo Installation Guide

 # Windows

-Start Backend Service
+.venv\Scripts\activate3.
+Start the Backend Service

 Start the server:

-Start Frontend Service
+4. Start the Frontend Service

-cd frontend
+cd free-todo-frontend

 pnpm install